-Here, I’ll show you how to install Gisgraphy 3.0 on your local machine with Ubuntu 12.04 step by step.
-I’ll use: Java JDK 7, PostgreSQL9.1 and Postgis 1.5 . ( Notice that Gisgraphy 3.0 does NOT support Postgis 2.0 ).
-The official site did provide a installation guide, but it is sort of out of data.
+In this post, I’ll show you step by step on how to install Gisgraphy 3.0 on your local machine with Ubuntu 12.04.
+I’ll use: Java JDK 7, PostgreSQL 9.1 and Postgis 1.5.
+(Note that Gisgraphy 3.0 does NOT support Postgis 2.0).
+The official site did provide a installation guide, but it is sort of out of date.

 1. Install Java SDK